h0lism/digitalgarden/src/site/notes/The End Cont. 2.md

 ![OpeningTheFentanylPatchAndChewingItsInnards.png](/img/user/images/OpeningTheFentanylPatchAndChewingItsInnards.png)
 	remarking on his first Kratom experience, "its like a shitty ass perc"

 Zach was the biggest Disney fan, and so whenever getting fried, I would often try and at least stay in attunement with the master by watching one of those movies at the end.
 Some of the best lessons in those, and while you're all sensitive, it kinda reminds of you of the themes of childhood.
-I remember one time doing a bunch of acid and watching Toy Story 4, all of a sudden it was so clear.... forkie, that was your spirit animal...
+I remember one time doing a bunch of acid, 4 tabs I believe, and watching Toy Story 4, all of a sudden it was so clear.... forkie, that was your spirit animal...

 ![anigif_sub-buzz-2155-1654806233-26.gif](/img/user/images/anigif_sub-buzz-2155-1654806233-26.gif)

 You really scared us when getting covid and your lung collapsed.
 My step-dad had just gotten out of the hospital after an entire month of being in there, and then, you son of a bitch... you go in for a similar length of time.
-Had me out here crazy, even going so far as to try and enlist the blessings of the Hoftwins...
+Had me out here crazy, even going so far as to try and enlist the blessings of the Hoff Twins...

 From Dec 2021